 Curious about how you can get involved?
 Many small business owners participate in various philanthropic opportunities throughout the year.
 Whether you’re volunteering for a 5k or sponsoring a charity art event, make sure you do your part promoting the occasion.
 Publicize the event on your social media feeds days in advance, and don’t forget to post photos and updates on the big day.
 These communications not only help the cause, but they also showcase your business as a committed part of the community.

 You can also set yourself up as a local thought leader by becoming a go-to for all things new and exciting in your town.
-Whether it’s a sushi restaurant you just discovered, the farmer’s market you frequent regularly or an exciting weekend event you’ll be attending, there are tons of opportunities to share with others in your city.
+Whether it’s a sushi restaurant you just discovered or the farmer’s market you frequent, there are tons of opportunities to share with others in your city.
 Use your social media channels to start community conversations, upload photos and show that you’re an excellent community resource.

 Lastly, don’t forget to be human.
 At the end of the day, when someone clicks “like” on your photo or retweets an update you posted, there’s still a person on the other end.

-Maintaining and nurturing existing customer relationships is often the surest way to another sale, and regular communication is a key component.
-Most small business owners already keep in touch with customers via phone calls, meetings and email newsletters, and social media should also be a part of that nurturing strategy.
-By engaging customers where they’re most active and comfortable — on social media channels like Facebook, Twitter and LinkedIn — you can stay top of mind and showcase your professional expertise.
+A plan to maintain and nurture existing customers is often the surest way to another sale, and regular communication is a key component.
+Most small business owners already keep in touch with customers via phone calls, meetings, and email newsletters, and social media should also be a part of that nurturing strategy.
+By engaging customers where they’re most active and comfortable — on social media channels like Facebook, Twitter, and LinkedIn — you can stay top of mind and showcase your professional expertise.